-Taiwanese Tie Guan yin
+Taiwanese Tie Guan Yin

 The leaves are oxidized for a longer period of time than the Anxi style, around 30%-40% and are usually finished with a charcoal roast.
 Processing the leaves in this way brings out nutty and stone fruit flavors.

-An example of Taiwanese Tie Guan Yin
+Tie Guan Yin Caffeine

-Tie Guan Yin does contain caffeine, as it comes from the Camellia Sinensis plant.
+This oolong tea does contain caffeine, as it comes from the Camellia Sinensis plant.
 The caffeine content in tea varies with the processing.